-The guesthouse's restaurant is open during the summer season (May – October).
-Other times of the year, you can pre-book group meals for groups.
+Breakfast is included and a self catering kitchen.
+Group meals are available if pre-booked.
 The hosts emphasise quality ingredients and organic produce from the region, and the breakfast buffet is laid out with homemade bread and jams.

 Service and recreation

 Skjaldarvík operates a horse rental service all year.
 Age limit: 12 years.
 There are many interesting routes to explore on horseback, either along the coast or over hills and ridges near the farm.
-During summer, you can also join Ride 'n bite tours where a two-course dinner is included.
 Buggy-tours are available all year where you can enjoy the nature in the beautiful surroundings of Skjaldarvík while on the tour.
 You need to have a valid driving licensed to drive the buggy.
 The guesthouse has a small shop that sells a variety of Icelandic products and handicrafts.
 There’s a playground in the area and guests will also run into horses, a dog and chickens.
 In Akureyri, the closest town, you’ll find shops, supermarkets, restaurants, clubs, museums and all basic tourism services, a swimming pool and an 18-hole golf course (Jaðarsvöllur) (5 km / 3 mi).